mcnulty/udi/PROTOCOL.md

 **process exit**

-1. The exit code from the process exit as an unsigned integer.
+- `code`: The exit code from the process exit as an unsigned integer.

 **process fork**

-1. The process id for the new process as an unsigned integer.
+- `pid`: The process id for the new process as an unsigned integer.

 **process exec**

-1. The path to the new executable image as a text string
+- `path`: The path to the new executable image as a text string
-2. The arguments to the new execution as an array of text strings
+- `argv`: The arguments to the new execution as an array of text strings
-3. The environment for the new execution as an array of text strings
+- `envp`: The environment for the new execution as an array of text strings

 **single step**